Dear reader of ADxS.org, please excuse the disruption.

 1.1.
 ADHD twice as common in obesity (children + 20%, adults + 55%)

 The prevalence of ADHD is higher in people who are extremely overweight than in the general population.
-In an extremely long duration study over 33 years, it was found that 41.4% of all men who suffered from ADHD-C as children developed massive obesity as adults, compared to only 21.6% of those without a childhood ADHD diagnosis.
-The frequency of obesity in ADHD sufferers doubled (albeit at extremely different starting levels) in the USA from 21.6 % without ADHD to 41.4 % with ADHD3 and in Germany from 10.2 % without ADHD to 22.1 % with ADHD.4
+In an extremely long term study over 33 years, it was found that 41.4% of all men who suffered from ADHD-C as children developed massive obesity as adults, while only 21.6% of those without a childhood ADHD diagnosis were affected.
+The frequency of obesity among people with ADHD doubled (albeit at extremely different starting levels) in the USA from 21.6 % without ADHD to 41.4 % with ADHD3 and in Germany from 10.2 % without ADHD to 22.1 % with ADHD.4

-An Israeli cohort study found obesity to be almost twice as common in adolescents with severe ADHD (13.5%) as in those without ADHD and around 30% more common in those with mild ADHD than in those without.5
+An Israeli cohort study found obesity to be almost twice as common in adolescents with severe ADHD (13.5%) as in those without, and about 30% more common in those with mild ADHD than in those without.5

 Obesity increases the risk of ADHD in children by 20% (OR = 1.20) and in adults by 55% (OR = 1.55)